 |February 2008||Minister of Information Society Ivo Ivanovski|

-Furthermore, on 26 November 2013, Prime Minister of Estonia Andrus Ansip and Prime Minister of North Macedonia Nikola Gruevski met bilaterally in Bucharest during the summit between China and Central and Eastern European countries.
+Furthermore, there have been several high-level meetings during international events and conferences.
+For example, on 26 November 2013, Prime Minister of Estonia Andrus Ansip and Prime Minister of North Macedonia Nikola Gruevski met bilaterally in Bucharest during the summit between China and Central and Eastern European countries.
 In December 2014, Minister of Foreign Affairs of Estonia Keit-Pentus Rosimannus and Foreign Minister of North Macedonia Nikola Poposki met in Basel in the margins of OSCE Ministerial Council.
 Prime ministers Nikola Gruevski and Taavi Rõivas met in November 2015 in Beijing on the margins of the meeting of China and Central and Eastern European countries.
 Foreign Minister of Estonia Marina Kaljurand and Foreign Minister of North Macedonia Nikola Poposki met during the Munich Security Conference in February 2016.
-The current Minister of Foreign Affairs Sven Mikser also met his counerpart Poposki a year late at the same conference.
+The previous Minister of Foreign Affairs Sven Mikser also met his counerpart Poposki a year later at the same conference.
 In July 2016 in the margins of NATO Summit in Warsaw the former Minister of Defence of Estonia Hannes Hanso met his counterpart Zoran Jolevski.
-Regular political consultations have taken place between the foreign ministries of the two countries as well as many departmental and training visits.
+Regular political consultations have taken place between the foreign ministries of the two countries (the latest consultations took place in February 2019) as well as many departmental and training visits.

 The following agreements have been concluded between Estonia and North Macedonia: